English Colony of Barcelona Football Team: Barcelona Football Club (1892–94)

-Despite the British colony of Barcelona having a large presence in the city, finding 22 individuals (plus the referee) was not an easy task, given that the expatriates came to work and many of them had positions of responsibility.
-It was not until the end of 1892 (the winter) when Reeves managed to gather enough individuals to assemble two teams (plus the referee), although in the vast majority of matches they did not complete the 11 per side.
-This group of football pioneers was made up of the British cricket players of the Barcelona Cricket Club, such as the Morris brothers, Henry Wood, Dumsday, Richardson, Beaty-Pownall and MacAndrews; the British, Catalan and French members of the Club Regatas de Barcelona, such as Park, Noble; Barrié, Chofre, Figueras, Tuñi and Serra; Daunt and Georges Dagnière; and some other figures from unknown whereabouts such as George Cockram and Henry W. Brown.
-Finally, on 25 December 1892, they were able to play the first known football match in the city (actually in the neighboring municipality of Sants), which was held in some field between the Hippodrome of Can Tunis and the civil arsenal.
-On the Christmas Eve, the local newspaper La Dinastía reported the following about this match: "The partners from the Real Club de Regatas have organized a game of foot-ball, which they will play at eight in the morning on Sunday(25)".
-Josep Elias i Juncosa, who played for FC Barcelona between 1900 and 1903, recalled having witnessed matches at the Can Tunis Hippodrome between the English and the members of the Club de Regatas: “A whole team from the Club de Regatas –then the most important athletic society among us– arrived by sea, in a canoe, to deal with the English, with whom they played for three months”.
-And in fact, Reeves kept organizing football games among members of his club de Barcelona (partners of Club Regatas and British Club) between December 1892 and March 1893, with the last game of the season taking place on 12 March (at the time, football was an autumn-winter sport).
+Although the British colony of Barcelona had a large presence in the city, finding 22 individuals (plus the referee) was not an easy task, given that the expatriates came to work and many of them had positions of responsibility.
+It was not until the end of 1892 (the winter), after months of hard work, that Reeves managed to gather enough individuals to assemble two teams, although in the vast majority of matches, they did not complete the 11 per side.
+This group of football pioneers was made up of the British cricket players of the Barcelona Cricket Club, such as the Morris, Wood, Dumsday, Richardson, Beaty-Pownall and MacAndrews; the British, Catalan and French members of the Club Regatas de Barcelona, such as Ubaldo Noble and Lockie; Figueras, Tuñi and Serra; Chofre, Daunt and Georges Dagnière; and some other figures from unknown whereabouts such as Jorge Barrié, Henry W. Brown, Park, and George Cochran.
+Finally, on 25 December 1892, they were able to play the first known football match in the city (actually in the neighboring municipality of Sants, in the old La Marina de Sants), which was held in some field between the hippodrome and the civil arsenal.
+This was their first meeting documented in the press as the local newspaper La Dinastía reported on the Christmas Eve that "the partners from the Real Club de Regatas have organized a game of foot-ball, which they will play at eight in the morning on Sunday(25)".
+Josep Elías i Juncosa, who played for FC Barcelona between 1900 and 1903, recalled having witnessed matches at the Can Tunis Hippodrome between the English and the members of the Club de Regatas for three months.